Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

-To identify the best action for state $S_t$, we initially employ \verb|h1| to \verb|h5| rules to eliminate unsafe or dangerous actions, thereby reducing the action space.
-Then, we determine the best action from the remaining options using \verb|h6| and \verb|h7|, which assess the quality of each action.
-Ultimately, we extract the best action $a_t$, which can be LK, LLC, or RLC.
-As illustrated in Fig. \ref{sil}, once $a_t$ is determined, the AV's lane ID adjusts accordingly using a switch box (Fig. \ref{sil}), defining a pre-defined lateral position for the new lane $y_d^{NL}$.
-We then employ a low-level controller to generate a lateral acceleration command $a_y$.
+To determine the best action for a given state $S_t$, the framework first applies rules \verb|h1| through \verb|h5| to eliminate actions deemed fatal or risky, thus narrowing the action space to only safe candidates.
+From the remaining options, the most efficient action is selected using rules \verb|h6| and \verb|h7|, which assess the relative quality and priority of the remaining lane-change options.
+When multiple candidate rules are triggered simultaneously, the system applies a deterministic priority order based on rule specificity.
+In practice, this means that rules supported by larger numbers of positive examples take precedence.
+For instance, left-lane change rules are prioritized over right-lane change rules.
+The final decision yields the optimal action $a_t$, which can be LK, LLC, or RLC.
+As illustrated in Fig.~\ref{sil}, once $a_t$ is chosen, the AV's lane ID is updated via a switch box mechanism that maps the decision to a corresponding lateral position $y_d^{NL}$.
+A low-level controller is then used to generate the lateral acceleration command $a_y$, where a proportional-integral-derivative (PID) controller is employed as in~\cite{sharifi2025toward}.
+The controller gains $K_p^y$, $K_I^y$, and $K_D^y$ are 4, 1, and 0, respectively.

-To derive the desired velocity command ($v^d_x$) for the AV at each time step (see Fig. \ref{sil}), we utilize the current state $S_t$ to identify the rule among \verb|h8|, \verb|h9|, and \verb|h10| rules where the head predicate holds \verb|true|.
-Using the identified rule and Eq. \ref{accelerations}, we calculate the longitudinal acceleration $a_x$.
-Afterward, we determine the desired velocity using $v^d_x = v_x + a_x \Delta t$.
-This desired velocity is then fed to a low-level controller as the input for the velocity controller.
-The controller, in turn, adjusts the thrust to obtain the desired velocity in a continuous and smooth manner.
-In summary, the SIL framework employs the learned hypotheses to determine high-level control commands and send them to the low-level controller component.
-This process yields human-like actions while adhering to safety, efficiency, and smoothness rules.
+For longitudinal velocity control, the current state $S_t$ is evaluated against rules \verb|h8| to \verb|h10| to determine which of the three acceleration phases—\verb|catch-up|, \verb|follow-up|, or \verb|brake|—is applicable.
+Based on the selected rule and the formulation in Eq.~\ref{accelerations}, the required longitudinal acceleration $a_x$ is computed.
+The desired velocity is then calculated as $v^d_x = v_x + a_x \Delta t$ and passed as input to a PID controller responsible for regulating thrust.
+For this task, the controller gains $K_p^x$, $K_I^x$, and $K_D^x$ are 3, 1, and 0, respectively.
+The PID controller ensures smooth and continuous velocity control in accordance with the selected symbolic rule.

+In summary, the SIL framework integrates symbolic reasoning and control by mapping learned high-level hypotheses into executable actions.
+These actions are aligned with the safety, efficiency, and smoothness principles established throughout the rule induction process.